52North/OpenSensorSearch/README.md

   * See http://wiki.apache.org/solr/CoreAdmin for a detailed description.
   * Create a new core with the following call to the admin API: ``.../admin/cores?action=CREATE&name=opensensorsearch&instanceDir=opensensorsearch&config=/tmp/solrconfig.xml&schema=/tmp/solrschema.xml&persist=true&loadOnStartup=true``

+### Test Data Generation
+The current implementation supports performance tests using both [Apache JMeter](http://jmeter.apache.org) and a dummy sensor generation which can be used to insert test data as well.

+There are two classes in the test package that can fill your backend with the dummy sensors , namely
+* ``org.org.n52.sir.ds.solr.data.TempelateSensorTest``
+* ``org.org.n52.sir.ds.solr.data.JSONSensorParserTest``

+Alternatively you can harvest sensors from remote platforms to fill you database.

 ## Configuration